What Is the "Mother of All Deals"?

 Tariff Elimination Timeline

-Year 3 (2028): 85% tariff lines covered - Phase 2 reductions
+- Year 3 (2028): 85 percent tariff lines covered.
+Phase 2 reductions.

-Year 7 (2032): 99% duty-free trade achieved
+- Year 7 (2032): 99 percent duty-free trade achieved.

-Year 10 (2035): Full implementation of all provisions
+- Year 10 (2035): Full implementation of all provisions.

 Who Benefits?
 Sectors That Win Big

-Textiles & Apparel
+Textiles and Apparel

 Leather Goods

-Gems & Jewelry
+Gems and Jewelry

-Tariff drops from 2.5% to 0%.
-Annual savings: ₹1,800 Crore.
+Tariff drops from 2.5 percent to 0.
+Annual savings: Rs 1,800 crore.
 Cut diamonds, gold jewelry, and silver items benefit.

 IT Services

-Enhanced market access with easier work visas, recognition of Indian qualifications, and simplified company registration in UK.
+Enhanced market access with easier work visas, recognition of Indian qualifications, and simplified company registration in the UK.

 Pharmaceuticals